 Different Versions of the Pass Depending on Needs

-One thing we really like about GoCity Amsterdam is that there are many versions of it to choose from.
-If you know you’ll only be seeing a limited number of attractions, then the smaller Explorer Pass allows you to spend less than you would on an All-Inclusive Pass.
+One thing we like about GoCity Amsterdam is that it has many versions to choose from.
+If you know, you’ll only see a limited number of attractions.
+Then, the smaller Explorer Pass allows you to spend less than you would on an All-Inclusive Pass.

 You can choose how many attractions you want to see on the Explorer Pass, tailoring it to your specific needs.
-With the All-Inclusive Pass, you decide how many days you need it to not spend more than necessary.
+With the All-Inclusive Pass, you decide how many days you need and not to spend more than necessary.

 Excursions to Cities and Villages Outside of Amsterdam

-One of the best things to do when visiting Amsterdam is to get out of the city itself and see more of beautiful Holland.
-This country is small in size but packs a ton of culture and history, making for plenty of great day trips from Amsterdam.
+One of the best things to do when visiting Amsterdam is to get out of the city and see more of beautiful Holland.
+This country is small but packs a ton of culture and history, making for plenty of great day trips from Amsterdam.

-Cities like The Hague, Rotterdam, Zaanse Schans, Volendam, Edam, and more can be reached on tours using the GoCity Passes.
+Cities like The Hague, Rotterdam, Zaanse Schans, Volendam, Edam, and more can be reached on GoCity Passes tours.

 Phone App to Access the Pass and Information

 You don’t need to pull out a physical card every time you visit one of the attractions, nor do you need to go to the GoCity website to remember what’s included or how it works.
-You can simply download the GoCity App, where you’ll find your pass and all the information you need about it.
+You can download the GoCity App, where you’ll find your pass and all the information you need.